-Every time your monitor runs, we call it a monitor cycle.
 With each cycle, Speedway plays through all the steps, and determines if it passed or failed.

 When you select multiple locations, your monitor will run from all selected locations with each cycle.
 That means if you tell Speedway to run your monitor every 5 minutes, but select 3 locations, it will actually run 3 times every 5 minutes: once from each monitoring location.

 At a minimum, we recommend selecting a location that is geographically close to where your users are based.
-You may notice different response times from different locations, due to network latency, and occasionally you might even discover issues with your API's availability from different global regions.
+You may notice different response times from different locations, due to network latency, and occasionally you might even discover issues with your site’s availability from different global regions.

-Generally, of course, you'll want to leave your monitors in the active state so Speedway can do its thing.
+Otherwise, you’ll want to leave your monitors in the active state so Speedway can do its thing.